 In short, FOIA records give you an important advantage when dealing with the IRS and should be not be overlooked in developing a winning defense in IRS audit and collection issues.

-If you think a Freedom of Information Act request can help solve your IRS problems or you require other IRS representation, call today to speak with our tax resolution specialists in either our Boca Raton, Plantation or West Palm Beach offices.
+If you think a Freedom of Information Act request can help solve your IRS problems or you require other IRS representation, call today to speak with our tax resolution specialists.